polalejandre/opsfleet/README.md

 ## Notes
 - Ignoring environments in vars to make things easier
 - The code is not 100% tested, is an approximation, some values are random, like instance types, sizes, etc
+- Explanation of pod deployment doesn't consider any automation or methodology to deploy into the cluster

 ## Usage